swsknife/matchatapp/DEPLOYMENT_GUIDE.md

   - The service will spin down after 15 minutes of inactivity
   - The first request after inactivity may take a few seconds to respond
   - There are monthly usage limits

+- Port Configuration:
+  - Render.com automatically assigns a port via the PORT environment variable
+  - Your server code should use `process.env.PORT` to listen on the correct port
+  - External access is always through the standard HTTPS port (443), so don't include a port in your URLs

 - For production use, consider upgrading to a paid plan or using a different hosting service